hgdeoro/py-arduino/README.md

 License y copyright
 ===================

-Py-Arduino-Proxy - Access your Arduino from Python Copyright (C) 2011-2012 - Horacio Guillermo de Oro <hgdeoro@gmail.com>
+PyArduinoProxy - Access your Arduino from Python Copyright (C) 2011-2012 - Horacio Guillermo de Oro <hgdeoro@gmail.com>

-Py-Arduino-Proxy is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.
+PyArduinoProxy is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.

-Py-Arduino-Proxy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PyArduinoProxy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License version 2 for more details.